 Lunch seminars

-Coming seminars: We announce coming seminars as soon as they are planned.
+Upcoming seminars: We announce coming seminars as soon as they are planned.
 Sign up for our community list to make sure to get the invitation HERE

-Sign-up for coming Lunch Seminars: LINK
+Sign-up for coming Lunch Seminars:

 Format: We offer lunch and room for inspiration and dialogue.
 A space for us to discuss, develop and understand: Absolute sustainability.